 The New Luika Gold Mine (“New Luika”) is currently the 4th largest mine in Tanzania and is in the Songwe District of Southwestern Tanzania approximately 700 km South-West of Dar es Salaam.
 Production at New Luika commenced in 2012 and the current reserve life was extended in 2022 to H1 2028.
 New Luika is an Open Pit and Underground mining operation and employs approximately 942 employees and contractors of which 99% are Tanzanians.
 New Luika has maintained its reputation as one of the safest gold mining operations of its peers.

 New Luika has established a solid operational track record for converting inferred resources to reserves and extending the mine life accordingly.
 A total of 597 Koz of new reserves have been added to the New Luika mine plan since 2015.

 Exploration activities are currently being conducted with the aim to extend the life of the operation.

-We commenced construction of Singida in late 2020, which will be our second operating mine in Tanzania when it commences production, expected in Q1 2023, transforming Shanta Gold into a +100,000 oz/pa producer with a diversified resource base.
+We commenced construction of Singida in late 2020, which became our second operating mine in Tanzania when it commenced production in Q1 2023, transforming Shanta Gold into a +100,000 oz/pa producer with a diversified resource base.
 Singida`s mining licenses were successfully extended for an additional period of 10 years in January 2022.
 Singida is in the Ikungi district, Singida region of Central Tanzania.

 Seven open pits are planned to be mined as per the current Life of Mine Plan, which extends to the end of 2029, based on existing reserves.
 The processing plant is designed to treat 365ktpa of fresh ore from the mine with a planned average production of 32 Koz per annum of doré over the Life of Mine.